ClaytonJaksha/lab5/README.md

 _enable_interrupt();
 }
 ```
+Here we define our ISR.
+It is meant to trigger of P2.6, so we use `PORT2_VECTOR`.
+Basically, what the interrupt does is interrupt each time P2.6 (which is connected to the IR sensor) edge triggers, counts how long it stays at `1`, decides whether it's a `0` or `1`, then stores that value into `packetData`.
+Once we've triggered 34 times (which is enough to get a unique message from the remote), we flag and our main loop takes care of the rest.
 ```
 #pragma vector = PORT2_VECTOR // This is from the MSP430G2553.h file
 __interrupt void pinChange (void) {